The hotel industry is on a roll—even in the aftermath of the COVID-19 pandemic.

 5. Addressing Rising Operational Costs

-Example of different hotel operating cost; Source: Hotels and Discounts
+Capture (7) (1)Example of different hotel operating costs; Source: Hotels and Discounts

-Hotels likes yours are facing rising operational costs from various sources.
+Hotels like yours are facing rising operational costs from various sources.
 These include inflation, the need to increase salaries for staff due to rising costs of living, and rising energy prices due to world events.

-For example, an ERP software can help you monitor your inventory and control your stock levels in real-time, reducing wastage dramatically.
+For example, ERP software can help you monitor your inventory and control your stock levels in real-time, reducing wastage dramatically.

 6. Hiring And Retaining Qualified, Experienced Staff

-Hospitality industry facing labour shortages; Source: Harver
+Biggest-Labor-Shortages-Sectors-1024x706 (1) (1)Hospitality industry facing labour shortages; Source: Harver

 But you can attract and retain top professionals by offering a whole career package instead of just a wage.
 Such packages may include a commitment to career progression, ongoing training, and critical benefits, such as medical insurance, stock options, and travel expenses.

 Upskilling boosts your staff's confidence in making critical decisions and empowers them to solve problems as they arise.
-This not only increases efficiency and productivity, but also enhances customer service.
+This not only increases efficiency and productivity but also enhances customer service.

 ERP Software Helps Your Hotel Tackle Key Industry Challenges

-Overview of ERP features; Source: Reliance Hope
+ERP (1) (1)Overview of ERP features; Source: Reliance Hope

-It provides a real-time look at what’s happening within your hotel, which helps you streamline your operations, and drive business performance to the highest level.
+It provides a real-time look at what’s happening within your hotel, which helps you streamline your operations and drive business performance to the highest level.

 Seamless Integration With Hotel-specific Software

-Front-end systems used by your hotel, such as a customer relationship management (CRM) software or a property management system (PMS), can then retrieve data from your ERP software's database as needed.
+Front-end systems used by your hotel, such as customer relationship management (CRM) software or a property management system (PMS), can then retrieve data from your ERP software's database as needed.

 Enables Business Intelligence For Marketing Efforts